 Civil engineering, HVAC design. technical writing, project management, software sales, and now, business intelligence.
 Clay’s career path is as unique as it is unlikely.
 But his experience communicating important details has given him an ideal skill set to help Time of Grace use business intelligence to “go and make disciples” as efficiently as possible.
-Clay; his wife, Stephanie; and their children, Elijah and Clara, live in Madison, WI.
+Clay; his wife, Stephanie; and their son and daughter live in Madison, WI.
 Their music room seldom houses fewer than six instruments, often being rehearsed simultaneously.
 In between work, coaching, and continued education, Clay enjoys hiking, listening to podcasts, and playing in the church band at St. Andrew Lutheran Church in Middleton.

 “I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord” (Romans 8:38,39).

 When Trish joined the Time of Grace team in 2016, it became clear that her past experiences were just getting her ready for the position as social media manager.
 Fifteen years in the television industry, both on and off camera, and nearly five years working with social media in the public and private sectors prepared Trish to serve the Lord by leading Time of Grace’s social media efforts.
 Trish sees the impact of the ministry every day and is humbled beyond measure to be chosen to help spread God’s saving Word.

 “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world” (John 16:33).